apache/trafficcontrol/docs/source/api/parameters_id.rst

 Response Structure
 ------------------
-:configFile:  The *base* filename to which this parameter belongs
+:configFile:  The :term:`Parameter`'s :ref:`parameter-config-file`
-:id:          An integral, unique identifier for this parameter
+:id:          The :term:`Parameter`'s :ref:`parameter-id`
-:lastUpdated: The date and time at which this parameter was last modified in ISO format
+:lastUpdated: The date and time at which this :term:`Parameter` was last updated, in an ISO-like format
-:name:        The parameter name
+:name:        :ref:`parameter-name` of the :term:`Parameter`
-:profiles:    An array of profile names that use this parameter
+:profiles:    An array of :term:`Profile` :ref:`Names <profile-name>` that use this :term:`Parameter`
-:secure:      When ``true``, the parameter value is visible only to "admin"-role users
+:secure:      A boolean value that describes whether or not the :term:`Parameter` is :ref:`parameter-secure`
-:value:       The parameter value - if ``secure`` is true and the user does not have the "admin" role this will be obfuscated (at the time of this writing the obfuscation value is defined to be ``"********"``) but **not** missing
+:value:       The :term:`Parameter`'s :ref:`parameter-value`

 .. code-block:: http
 	:caption: Response Example